 You shouldn't send your demand letter until you are near the end of medical treatment and the doctor informs you that your condition is stable.
 Sending the demand letter too early may cause you to underestimate the total costs of your medical treatment.

 After you send your demand letter, any of the following situations may occur:

 A skilled attorney may be able to prepare a demand letter that's more persuasive and polished than a letter you would prepare on your own.
 In addition, if the insurance company is not cooperating or agreeing to what you want, you may have to take the case to court.
-Get a free claim evaluation from an experienced attorney in your area to explore your legal options.
+Contact a local car accident attorney to get help drafting a demand letter and further explore your legal options.